 After airfare, a trip to Thailand can be surprisingly cheaper than expected.
 The total cost obviously depends on you, your choices for accommodation, how you move around the country, and generally how much luxury you want on your vacation.

-While prearranged tours may seem the quick-and-easy solution, you can save money by just organizing transportation and activities once you are already on the ground.
+While organized tours in Asia may seem the quick-and-easy solution, you can save money by just organizing transportation and activities once you are already on the ground.
 Thailand has an excellent tourist infrastructure and numerous travel agencies -- not hard to find in tourist areas -- will gladly help you plan activities or move around.

 - For an idea of general food, entertainment, and accommodation costs, read about how much money for Thailand.